What is Injury?

 Older Adult Falls Prevention—Unintentional falls are the leading cause of injury death among Florida residents ages 65 years and older and the fourth leading cause of injury death overall.
 In addition, falls are the leading cause of non-fatal injury-related hospital admissions in Florida.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
-Instead, contact this program by phone or in writing.
+Instead, contact this section by phone or in writing.

 4052 Bald Cypress Way, Bin A22